Cornell-Tech-Turtlebot/maze-simulation/README.md

 1. Download the ```maze``` folder containing the maze model files, and save it to ```~/. gazebo/models```.

-2. Follow the instructions on https://github.com/Cornell-Tech-Turtlebot/rosinstalls to install everything else.
+2. Follow the instructions on https://github.com/Cornell-Tech-Turtlebot/rosinstalls to run the ```eva-maze.rosinstall``` file.

 ## Usage